AdreaMade Rebrand

 Fall 2015 - Spring 2019:

 Four years on the island included: The 800m debut, formally training as a full-time athlete, and helping innovate the brand of the training group, Vic City Elite.
 For performances, each year results improved from a 2:10 time to a 2:03 time in the 800m.
 On paper there was progress.
-But the body was aggressively signalling change was necessary.
+But the body was aggressively signalling there was something wrong.

 Summer 2019 - Fall 2023